Riding on clay roads in Burton, Prince County

 * A QR code was featured on each etiquette sign, inviting users to respond to a questionnaire regarding their experience on the trail.
 Survey questions included rating interactions with other users and satisfaction with the surface of the trail.

-Make a web page with Mobirise
+Web page was created with Mobirise